 What types of transactions are eligible to receive 0% interest?

 Your transactions need to qualify as an "eligible purchase" to be covered under the 0% purchase promotion.
 Eligible purchases are generally defined as everyday purchases which involve the exchange of a good or service for a payment.
-Transactions that do not qualify as eligible purchases generally include the following: business expenses, gambling transactions and cash advances.
+Transactions that do not qualify as eligible purchases generally include business expenses, gambling transactions, balance transfers and cash advances.
 If you are unsure about whether your transaction will qualify, contact your bank directly for clarification.

 What is the interest rate after the 0% promotional period?

 After your 0% purchase promotion has finished, the balance outstanding on purchases made will be charged interest at the regular purchase rate, usually known as the "revert rate".
-You can consider moving your outstanding purchase amount/debt to a balance transfer credit card which might allow you to repay your debt interest free.
+You can consider moving your outstanding purchase amount to a 0% balance transfer credit card, which will give you more time to repay your debt interest free.

 Do interest-free days apply during a 0% purchase promotion?

-During the entire 0% purchase promotion period, interest-free do not apply.
-If your card comes with a interest-free days feature (say, for up to 55 days), then you'll be able to take advantage of this when the promotional period ends and if you pay your entire balance in full by the end of the statement period.
+For the length of the 0% purchase promotion period, standard interest-free days offers do not apply.
+If your card comes with an interest-free days feature (say, for up to 55 days), then you'll be able to take advantage of this when the promotional period ends and if you pay your entire balance in full by the end of the statement period.